How to bypass the Microsoft Account requirement during Windows setup

-To describe it in a sentence, it is creating a Microsoft account during setup and creating a local account after setup ended.
-It is not elegant and requires that an email address is used initially for the account creation.
+To describe it in a sentence: create a Microsoft account during setup and create a local account after setup ended.
+It is not elegant and requires that an email address is used initially for the Microsoft account creation.

 Bypass 1: OOBE\BYPASSNRO